Hypnotherapy & Hypnosis

 Whilst hypnotherapy may not necessarily get to the bottom of all problems, it is highly effective at helping people to manage the physical manifestations of the majority of problems, or what are more commonly known as symptoms.

 So, for example, hypnotherapy will not ‘cure’ depression (and in fact neither will anti-depressants) but it may be extremely useful in helping depressed people to cope better with the symptoms that they experience on a daily basis.

 Joan & Hypnotherapy

 Joan is a qualified hypnotherapist and Essex Institute ‘Gold Standard’ therapist.
 She originally trained in 2011 and has taken over 30 advanced courses in applied hypnotherapy since that time.

 She is also an undergraduate with the Open University studying for a British Psychological Society approved BSc.
 Honours degree in Psychology with counselling.

-Inline with our other mental health counselling services, hypnotherapy sessions cost £90 per hour.
+Inline with our other psychotherapy services, hypnotherapy sessions cost £90 per hour.

 FREE Initial Consultations for Hypnotherapy